ObjectIsAdvantag/macros-env/README.md

 2. Activate the 'environment' macro.

-   > a new 'ENV' macro is created which you do not need to activate.
-   > this macro is used for the sole purpose of persisting the changes you could make to ENV variables.

-3. Copy the [getenv](getenv-minified.js) macro to the device, and activate it too.
+3. Copy the [env-ready](env-ready.min.js) macro to the device, and activate it too.

+   > You can pick either the minified or expanded version of 'env-ready'.

 4. Check the logs in the Macro Editor, you should see: